County bird: Northern Pygmy-Owl

 After that I continued to Larch Mountain.
 The fog increased with elevation, as did the rain.
 I made some brief attempts at pgymy owls and then called it quits to drive back into town where the weather was mellow.
 I hoped I could at least get Bushtits and maybe sapsucker at Whitaker Ponds.

-I ran into Christian there who had just seen some Bushtits and thankfully we found them easily.
+I ran into my friend there who had just seen some Bushtits and thankfully we found them easily.

 Phew.
 Redemeption.
 This Steller's Jay at the ponds was also rather cooperative...